Why is my mini split freezing up

 HVAC

-The answer to 'why is my mini split freezing up' is that a frozen evaporator coil is a common problem with mini split air conditioning systems.
-This can be caused by low refrigerant levels, a blocked air filter, low airflow, or the system running in cooling mode when the outdoor temperature is too low.
+The answer to 'why is my mini split freezing up' is that a frozen coil is a common issue with mini split air conditioners.
+This can happen when the refrigerant flow is restricted, the air filter is dirty, or the outdoor unit is not getting enough airflow.

 Step-by-Step Guide